-The Corporation's Compensation committee is comprised of two (2) directors, Sam Geist and Emanuel Gerard.
+The Corporation's Compensation committee is currently comprised of two (2) directors, Sam Geist and Glenn Myers.
 The Compensation Committee makes recommendations to the Board regarding the compensation policies and practices of the Corporation that apply to senior management and the Board.